GeoffCox/react-splitter/package/README.md

 These controls use the CSS grid-template to provide the visual resizing.
 The left and top grid areas are sized as the user drags the splitter.
 This library leverages the efficient dynamic style updates from styled-components to allow for rapid style updates.

+Recommended: The parent element of LeftRightSplit or TopBottomSplit should not be auto-sized based on its children.
+Consider a 1fr grid, a flex box, or a fixed size parent.
+See the demo app for an example of this.

 ## Basic Left/Right and Top/Bottom splits
 ```tsx
     <LeftRightSplit>
         <div>This will go on the left</div>
         <div>This will go on the right</div>